Who are the Priestly Fraternities

 The process of joining the Priestly Fraternities begins by contacting the local promoter of the Priestly Fraternities.
 If admitted, the priest is received into the Order by a special rite of vestition.
 The priest then enters a preparatory period of 1-2 years, during which time he deepens his knowledge and understanding of the spirit of the Order.
 The priest is then able to apply to make his profession, in which he makes a solemn promise to live according to the Rule of the Priestly Fraternities of St Dominic until death.

-For more information, contact the Promoter of Confraternities for the Province of the Assumption, Fr James Baxter OP.
+For more information, contact the Promoter of the Priestly Fraternity of St Dominic, Fr Laurie Foote OP.